 And there we have what we think are the best kids activities in Rome.
-Between the sights and a great family friendly atmosphere, Rome every time reaffirms itself as one of our favourite places in the world to visit with kids.
+Between the sights and a great family friendly atmosphere, Rome reaffirms itself every time as one of our favourite places to visit in Italy with kids.

 If you want to read more, you can find a comprehensive guide to Rome with kids on Learning Escapes or head on over to Little City Trips for more fun ideas of things to do in Rome with kids.
 Looking for other ideas of things to do in Italy with kids?
 Click here to read our article about visiting Venice with kids.